DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

   </FIRST TIME ONLY>
 - enter: 'docker-compose up -d' to build the RES Docker image and start it as a Docker Container.

-Refer to the README in odm-runtime project for more information
+Refer to the README in 'odm-runtime' project for more information

-If odm-deployer-webapp has not been deployed with the RES, you need to run the deployment facade coming from the odm-deployer project.
+The next step is to a run a deployment facade as a companion process to the RES.
+Called ODM Deployer, this application comes from the 'odm-deployer' project.

 - go to 'odm-deployer'
 - enter: 'docker-compose up -d' to build the image and start the deployment service.

 Refer to the README in the 'odm-deployer' project for more information.

-At this point, the whole Blockchain infrastructure is running and ready to receive Blockchain applications.
+At this point, the whole Blockchain infrastructure is up-and-running and ready to receive Blockchain applications.
-The next step will be to deploy the vehicle lifecycle application.

 The RES deployed in the Blockchain network is still empty at this point.
 It must but populated with the XOM of the vehicle lifecycle application and the Decision Service used by the Smart Contracts of this application.

+The next step will be to deploy the vehicle lifecycle Hyperledger Composer application.

 # 4/ Deploying the vehicle-lifecycle Composer application